3willows/asyncJsNotes/README.md

-## AIM:
+## Aim

-Implement a coin flip game to pracise Javascript asynchronous programming
+- Implement a coin flip game to pracise Javascript asynchronous programming

-## GAME TO BE IMPLEMENTED
+- Leave enough documentation so that I can remind myself of the basics later.

+## Game to be implemented

 Flip a coin.
 If the coin lands on "heads", keep flipping.
 End on the first "tails"

-## IMPLEMENTATINOS SO FAR
+## Implementations so far

 - [x] Callbacks with 1 parameter
 - [x] Callbacks with 2 parameters (error, result)